 The amount of land that is developed is significantly less than identified for growth due to a range of factors, including the ability of land to be serviced by infrastructure, landowner intentions, construction costs and economic factors.
 An overview of housing targets for each land supply region (LSR) and local government area can be found in the Implementation and Delivery section.

-Identifying enough land for the dwellings we need Source 1: The Auckland Plan, Quantify Strategic Insights
+Source 1 The Auckland Plan, Quantify Strategic Insights

 Infill development